a close up of a spherical virus

-Across the world noroviruses cause over 685 million cases of acute gastroenteritis each year.
-For most people it causes a very unpleasant few days but isn’t life threatening.
-However, globally it does kill around 250,000 people annually – predominantly the very young and the very old, mainly in developing countries.
+Across the world, the noroviruses cause at least 685 million cases of acute gastroenteritis every year.
+For most of us it causes a very unpleasant few days but isn’t life threatening.
+However, globally it kills over 250,000 people every year, predominantly the very young and the very old in developing countries.

 It spreads easily and rapidly via contaminated food, water, surfaces and person-to-person, and in closed environments such as ships, hospitals, nursing homes – and productions – its transmissibility means once it gets in, it’s extremely difficult to get it out again.

-We are the only reservoir so person-to-person spread is the main risk, but some shellfish – especially oysters – can concentrate the virus if contaminated with sewage.
+We are the only reservoir so person-to-person spread is the main risk, but some shellfish – especially oysters – can concentrate the virus when coastal waters are contaminated with sewage.
+There are no vaccines (but some are in the later stages of development) and no specific treatments – only supportive care.

 Key Facts